The tax filing season starts on January 28th for 2019. You’ll have until April 15th to complete them.

 Make sure your W-4 is accurate so your refund isn’t too large, and you don’t owe any money when you file your return.
 Your paycheck will be bigger, keeping your money in your accounts earning interest for you instead of the government.
 If you need guidance on Form W-4, the IRS has a free Withholding Calculator to help you fill it out.

 Note: The author is not a CPA or tax attorney.
-Contact your own professional for specific tax advice.
+Contact a professional for specific tax advice.